Mass Effect 3 ending controversy: Background

 By making any of the above choices, Shepard activates the Crucible, which emits a wave of energy that spreads throughout the galaxy via the mass relays, destroying the mass relay network in the process.
 As the Normandy is hit by the wave of energy, it crashes on a remote planet.

 Development

 Chris Hepler, one of the game's writers and the project's de facto "loremaster", explained in a 2021 interview that the final ending decision was both easier and had "much more project momentum", and that it was embraced by the project leads almost immediately, including its use of "space magic".
 The controversial aspects about the endings, such as Destroy ignoring the AI problem the Reapers aimed to prevent, Control rewarding the Reapers, and Synthesis violating the galaxy's bodily autonomy, were intentional in order to not make any of the choices perfectly moral or "right" for everyone.
 However, he also agreed that the game hinted at alternate endings that could have been used, and that a more hard science-based ending had been considered.

-Concept scenarios for alternate endings that were discarded included:
+Concept scenarios for alternate endings that were discarded included the following: